leapwallet/cosmos-node-setup/docs/node-setup.md

         EOF
         ```

-        - We use the `--x-crisis-skip-assert-invariants` flag to skip a check that takes up to several hours to
+        We use the `--x-crisis-skip-assert-invariants` flag to skip a check that takes up to several hours to complete.
-          complete.
 It's recommended to skip it, and it doesn't affect archive nodes anyway.
-        - We use the `--halt-height` flag to schedule the node to halt once it needs to be upgraded.
-        - We set the `Restart` directive to `no` because we don't want the node to automatically restart after it halts.
-          Otherwise the halt would've been useless because the node will resume downloading blocks thereby corrupting
-          the DB.
+    2. Start the unit:
-    2. Reload systemd:

         ```sh
-        sudo systemctl daemon-reload
+        sudo systemctl enable --now junod
         ```
-    3. Enable the unit:

-        ```sh
-        sudo systemctl enable junod
-        ```
-    4. Start the unit:

-        ```sh
-        sudo systemctl start junod
-        ```
-    5. Verify that it's running:
+    3. Verify that it's running:

          ```sh
          sudo systemctl status junod
          ```